 My next guitar was a tremolo-equipped Ibanez Roadster, followed by guitars sporting everything from Kahlers to Bigsbys.
 Most of these tremolos have technology that is decades old.
 Most needed third-party hardware to update them to modern times.
 In some cases I found the hardware to be limiting.

-It is this same frustration that led to the creation of the Sophia tremolo.
+However, it is this same frustration that led to the creation of the Sophia tremolo.
 There are a few examples of their products in the gallery below.
 However, today we are going to focus on the Sophia 2:92 tremolo

 These bridges from Hollywood, California, check a lot of boxes.
 Some bridges, while functional, have a very mechanical look.
 Others, while visually stunning, lack in function.
 The Sophia tremolo has both bases covered along with others.
 Let us start with the look of this beautiful piece of hardware.